-Face/Off: 10 Behind-The-Scenes Facts About The Nicolas Cage And John Travolta Movie
+Face/Off: 11 Behind-The-Scenes Facts About The Nicolas Cage And John Travolta Movie

 Early on in the development of Face/Off, Paramount Pictures wanted to cast Johnny Depp, hoping the film could be the then 27-year-old’s ticket to blockbuster stardom.
 In fact, Nicolas Cage had already expressed interest in starring in the thriller, but, initially, the studio would only agree if Depp could be his co-star.

-As ShortList’s analysis reveals, what led the future Oscar-nominated Pirates of the Caribbean star to pass on Face/Off was the discovery it was not about hockey after reading the script.
+As ShortList’s analysis reveals, what led the future Oscar-nominated Pirates of the Caribbean star to pass on Face/Off was the discovery that it was not about hockey after reading the script.
 If Paramount needed any other reason to keep the title’s slash, they certainly had it then.

 Arnold Schwarzenegger And Sylvester Stallone Were Reportedly Considered For Sean Archer and Castor Troy

-Johnny Depp was not the only actor on Face/Off’s original list of casting hopefuls, before John Travolta and Nicolas Cage landed the hero/villain to villain/hero roles.
+Johnny Depp was not the only actor on Face/Off’s original list of casting hopefuls before John Travolta and Nicolas Cage landed the hero/villain to villain/hero roles.
 In fact, before Cage was officially brought in, the studio apparently wanted the likes of Michael Douglas with Harrison Ford, Bruce Willis paired with Alec Baldwin, or even Robert De Niro facing off with his pal Al Pacino.

 However, one of the first choices to lead the thriller in its early stages were, reportedly, the most famous rival action stars at the time: Arnold Schwarzenegger and Sylvester Stallone.
-The fairly obvious and, frankly, pretty cool pairing would not become a reality until The Expendables franchise, and 2013’s Escape Plan, in which they play inmates teaming up to breakout of a futurist prison.
+The fairly obvious and, frankly, pretty cool pairing would not become a reality until The Expendables franchise, and 2013’s Escape Plan, in which they play inmates teaming up to break out of a futuristic prison.
 That may be the closest to an Arnie/Sly Face/Off movie we will ever get.

-John Travolta Gave Nicolas Cage A List Of His Movies To Watch To Better Match His Mannerisms

-Of course, the roles of Sean Archer and Castor Troy were ultimately given to John Travolta and Nicolas Cage, who were at the peak of their popularity at the time.
-The biggest challenge they would face was learning how to act like one another for when their Face/Off characters switch identities.

 John Travolta Felt Mocked By A Line In The Script About His Chin

-Speaking of John Travolta’s natural personality, ShortList’s comprehensive history on the making of Face/Off also includes a particularly revealing claim about the actor’s feelings over the script.
-Apparently, he took offense to a line in which Castor Troy expresses disgust over having to wear Sean Archer’s face, with emphasis on his “ridiculous chin,” to which Mike Colleary responded with the following:
+ShortList’s comprehensive history on the making of Face/Off also includes a particularly revealing claim about John Travolta’s feelings over the script.
+Apparently, he took offense to a line in which Castor Troy expresses disgust over having to wear Sean Archer’s face, with emphasis on his “ridiculous chin.”
+Mike Colleary responded with the following:

-We said, 'John, the joke is that you’re such a famously handsome person that saying that anyone would complain about looking like you… that’s the joke: that Nicolas Cage doesn’t understand how good-looking he now is.'

 The co-writer’s attempt to prevent a “face off” with John Travolta seemed to work.
-It does make me wonder, however, what the actor thought of how his highly realistic, artificial double lived up to his appearance.
+It does make me wonder, however, what the actor thought of his highly realistic, artificial double.

 Animatronic Dummies Were Created For The Face Transplant Sequence

 Probably the most impressive “how did they do that?” moment in Face/Off is when we witness the Sean Archer and Castor Troy facial swap.
-Obviously, it is not really John Travolta and Nicolas Cage on those hospital beds receiving the wildest surgery ever, but how could it not be, with how life-like they appear?
+Obviously, it is not really John Travolta and Nicolas Cage on those hospital beds receiving the wildest surgery ever, but how could it not be with how life-like they appear?

 The secret, as a 1997 making-of featurette reveals, was two dummies developed by make-up effects artist Kevin Yagher that recreate the actors’ appearances down to the most minute detail with built-in animatronics to perform subconscious acts like breathing and twitching.
 Nicolas Cage said the striking resemblance of his artificial clone made it “terrifying to look at,” but that was not even the scariest moment he was faced with on set.